Internet-Draft | CoAP pubsub | March 2025 |

 Request: Header: DELETE (Code=0.04) Uri-Path: "ps" Uri-Path: "data" Uri-Path: "1bd0d6d" Response: Header: Deleted (Code=2.02)¶

-A client can get the latest published topic-data by making a GET request to the topic-data URI in the broker.
-Please note that discovery of the topic-data parameter is a required previous step (see Section 2.5.1).¶
+A client can get the latest published topic-data resource by making a GET request to the "topic-data" URI in the broker.
+Please note that discovery of the "topic-data" topic property is a required previous step (see Section 2.5.1).¶

-On success, the server MUST return 2.05 (Content) response with the data.¶
+On success, the server MUST return a 2.05 (Content) response with the data.¶

-If the target URI does not match an existing resource or the topic is not in the fully created state (see Section 3.1), the broker MUST return a response code 4.04 (Not Found).¶
+If the target URI does not match an existing resource or the topic is not in the fully created state (see Section 3.1), the broker MUST return a 4.04 (Not Found) error respons.¶

 Example:¶